Plastic Tank Installation Instructions

 CAN I PUT PRESSURE IN THE TANK?

 NO!
 Polyethylene tanks must be open to atmosphere or vented at all times.
 They can be used to provide a head of water by mounting at a higher elevation but cannot be subjected to any external pressure source.
-Use a float value on the inlet if necessary.
+Use a float valve on the inlet if necessary.

 WHAT ABOUT ALGAE GROWTH?